Things to Do at Session Road

 Things to Do Nearby

-An observation deck offering panoramic views of the mining town of Itogon and the surrounding Cordillera mountains
+About 15-20 minutes by jeepney, offering panoramic views of the mining areas and surrounding mountains